spyder-ide/loghub/README.md

 --batch {milestones,tags}
-                        Run loghub for all milestones or all tags --no-prs              Run loghub without any pull requests output --no-links            Do not display links between issues and prs
+                        Run loghub for all milestones or all tags --no-prs              Run loghub without any pull requests output --no-related-prs      Do not display related prs on issues --no-related-issues   Do not display related issues on prs
 ```

 ## Label utility CLI arguments